What do I wear?

-There are many dining options in and around McCaw Hall, but food and drink may not be brought into the auditorium.
+There are many dining options in and around McCaw Hall, but food may not be brought into the auditorium.
 Drinks are permitted if they are in a reusable, lidded McCaw Hall cup, which may be purchased for an extra $2 at any bar or concession stand.

 Should I bring the kids?

 Some operas contain adult themes.
 Before bringing children, make sure that the show is appropriate for their age or maturity level.
 Consider checking out our content advisories, reading a synopsis on our website, and check with our ticket office staff if you aren’t sure.

 Children will get much more out of going to an opera if you prepare them ahead of time by telling them the story and playing them a little of the music.
 Please teach your children to be respectful audience members.

 Getting to McCaw Hall